petersulyok/smfc/README.md

 #  genericx9  - Generic Supermicro X9 platform
 #  X10QBi     - Supermicro X10QBi platform
 platform_name=auto
+# Re-assert FULL fan mode if the BMC drifts away from it (bool, default=true)
+# When true, the service logs the drift and restores FULL plus all per-zone levels.
+# When false, the service exits with code 11 on drift.
+enforce_fan_mode=true

 # CPU fan controller: works based on CPU(s) temperature.